 Main Purpose Of The Job

 Working on Cambridge Consultants’ wireless projects, you will design and write embedded software for complex electronics systems.
 In most cases this will involve working with one or more software or hardware engineers as part of a multidisciplinary project team.
-You may also participate in meetings with clients and potential clients from time to time and a small amount of travel may be involved.
+You may also participate in meetings with clients from time to time.
 We define embedded software as software working at the electronics/software boundary and/or in a constrained environment (e.g. tight memory, low power).

 Type Of Work Undertaken By Group